There is no such thing as “Normalization of Deviation”

 Can you remember the popular songs?

 And the most famous of all?
-The movie “Smoky and the Bandit” with Burt Reynolds and Sally Fields …
+The movie “Smoky and the Bandit” with Burt Reynolds, Sally Fields, and Jackie Gleason …

 How many laws did they break in just that movie trailer?